-In this study there were 11 questions and consequently there were 11 opportunities for the introduction of a planning pause following a question that was terminated by a filled pause prior to the commencement of an answer.
-On average each participant contributed 3.4 pauses of both types so that the entire data set consisted of about 150 pauses of both types.
-The pause distributions and height regressions from this study are illustrated in Fig. 8 and the distribution moments for the two pause types are listed in Table 3.
-We will consider the distribution results first.
+There were 11 questions in this study, and, consequently, there were 11 opportunities for the introduction of a planning pause following a question that was terminated by a filled pause prior to the commencement of an answer.
+On average, each participant contributed 3.4 pauses of both types, so that the entire data set consisted of about 150 pauses of both types.
+The pause distributions and height regressions from this study are illustrated in Figure 8, and the distribution moments for the two pause types are listed in Table 3.
+We consider the distribution results first.